rtomayko/rack-cache/doc/configuration.markdown

 If using `memcached`, it will speed up misses slightly as the middleware won't need to fetch metadata and check timestamps.

+### `fault_tolerant`

+Boolean specifying whether fault tolerant caching is enabled.
+When this option is enabled (`rack-cache.fault_tolerant`is `true`), stale cached results can be returned if the downstream service is unavailable.